 Outdoor enthusiasts can find a number of destinations across Oregon ideal for accessible adventures.
-Now visitors to the Oregon Coast can enjoy even more accessibility and inclusivity at its state parks — and more upgrades are on the horizon.
+Visitors to the Oregon Coast can especially enjoy even more accessibility and inclusivity at its state parks — and more upgrades are on the horizon.
 Here are some of the ways you can enjoy the Oregon Coast, no matter your ability level.

 Reach the Beach in Adaptive Wheelchairs

 Miles of sandy shores act as the setting for both zen moments and fun memories splashing in the waves.
-Visitors to Beverly Beach State Park in Newport can now use Mobi-mats, which allow people using wheelchairs and strollers to access the beach.
-They can be reserved by calling the registration booth, 541-265-9278, and are otherwise available on a first-come, first-served basis.
-“It has been really neat to see some big smiles on faces from folks who are able to experience the beach more easily,” says park manager Jered Mangini.
+Visitors to Seaside, Lincoln City and Beverly Beach State Park in Newport can enjoy the use of Mobi-Mats, which allow people using wheelchairs and strollers to access the beach.
+With 850 feet of Mobi-Mats installed as of September 2023, Seaside is proud to host the longest accessible beach access of its kind on the Oregon Coast.

 Beverly Beach, which already has a number of paved pathways, is the latest beach on the Oregon Coast to become more accessible to wheelchair users.
 Towns including Seaside, Cannon Beach, Manzanita, Pacific City and Rockaway Beach have adaptive wheelchairs that visitors can rent for free.

 Enjoy the Water From ADA-Accessible Boat Launches